Soon it may not be.

 Legislation cannot secure privacy—that can only be guaranteed by encryption.
 While it may be legal to design and use encryption for the moment, there are plenty of rumblings to make it illegal.
 Or at least to make it so weak it’s not worth using.

 So, is it legal to use PrismCipher?
 This is the wrong question.
 (When you ask the wrong question you can’t help but get the wrong answer, even if it’s correct.)
-Better to ask: is it ethical to use PrismCipher?
+Better to ask: Is it ethical to use PrismCipher?
 Is it right to assert your right to free speech and privacy, using encryption to do so?

 Governments may outlaw encryption, but they can only change the legality of using it—not the ethics of it.
+When you take charge and ensure your right to privacy you will always be right.